Kenya–Uganda–Rwanda Petroleum Products Pipeline: Construction

 The feasibility study for the Eldoret to Kampala pipeline extension was awarded to an international firm in 1997.
 The study was completed in 1998, and the report was submitted the following year.
 The study was funded by the European Investment Bank.
 The report indicated that building the pipeline was feasible.
 The feasibility study for the Kampala to Kigali extension was awarded to the East African Community in September 2011, funded with $600,000 from the African Development Bank.
 The governments of Kenya, Uganda, and Rwanda accepted the findings of both feasibility studies.

 The construction contract was initially awarded, in 2007, to Tamoil, a company owned by the government of Libya.
 That contract was voided in 2012 after the company failed to implement the project.
 As of April 2014, fourteen companies have submitted bids to construct the pipeline extension from Kenya to Rwanda.
-Construction is expected to begin in 2014, with a 32-month construction timeframe.
-Commissioning is expected in 2016.
+Construction was expected to begin in 2014, with a 32-month construction timeframe.
+Commissioning was expected in 2016.